To love a place is not enough.

 image credit: WeAnimals

-Hey there, I’m Brandi.
+Hey there, I’m Brandi!

 My Story

 For as long as I can remember, I’ve been deeply attuned to the connections between humans, animals, and the natural world.
 In some of my earliest memories, I can recall having visceral reactions to destruction and suffering, even when presented in fictional stories like Charlotte’s Web and Fern Gully.

-I was identified as “Exceptionally Gifted” around age 8, and for much of my life, I thought this “Giftedness” might explain why I never felt like I belonged within our modern day systems.
+I was identified as “Gifted” around age 8, and for much of my life, I thought this “Giftedness” might explain why I never felt like I belonged within our modern day systems.
 It’s interesting, and maybe even hopeful for other “weirdos” out there, that the traits that made me feel alien as a child are the driving force behind my success as an adult.
 As a divergent, meta-thinker, I often see nuance and patterns that others cannot see, with an unmatched intensity and stamina for staying with complex and ambiguous problems.
-When I commit to something, I am absolutely all in.
+When I take interest in and commit to something, I am absolutely all in.

 When applied in the right setting, these traits have been invaluable.
 I’ve played a key role in taking four startups from being a vague concept to being fully operational, thriving companies — a journey filled with an endless stream of novel problems to solve, which is truly a generalist’s dream.